-The maximum fine for an overdue material is the replacement cost of the item. plus the processing charge.
+The maximum fine for an overdue material is the replacement cost of the item.
 No refunds will be made for materials patrons have paid for.

 Borrowing privileges are suspended when a patron owes the library \$10.00 or more in fines or fifteen or more items overdue.